Beautiful stately homes with gardens in Kent

 The house: Visitors can book a room at this country house which is nestled in the idyllic Kentish countryside in the village of Hernhill.
 Originally built in 1695, the house today has five guest bedrooms to stay in quintessential British luxury.

 The garden: Gardens include a Japanese rock garden, an arboretum, the Millenium Rose Garden and more that span ten acres in total.
 There is a fabulous topiary walk that draws the eye towards the rolling countryside beyond.

 Visiting: After exploring the gardens, head to The West Wing Kitchen, the pretty tearoom, for tea and cake or an all out afternoon tea – or bring your picnics which are welcomed in the gardens.
-The gardens are open until Sunday 30th September.
-Garden admission is £7 for adults.
+The gardens are open from April 2019 from Wednesdays to Sundays (and bank holidays).
+Admission is £7 for adults.
 Gates 11am, last admission 4pm, gardens close 5pm.

 Park Lane, Birchington